 |Supported Memory RAM||Dual Channel DDR4 2666|

-Intel Core i7-9700K is one of the most iconic budget-friendly CPUs Intel has ever produced.
+Intel Core i7-9700K is one of the most iconic budget-friendly CPUs Intel has ever been produced.
 It’s the identical house sibling of i9-10900K in terms of gaming performance.
 Similarly, you can run many heavy chore software when not up in the clouds with this processor because it offers 8 physical cores and 8 computing threads with 12 MB Intel smart cache/gaming cache.

 You can overclock this CPU’s base clock frequency from 3.60 GHz up to 4.90 GHz turbo with an in-built Intel smart optimizer.
-More so, the processor consists of Intel UHD Graphics 630, which powers daily life tasks if not used for AAA games or heavy chore projects.
+Even more, the processor consists of Intel UHD Graphics 630, which powers daily life tasks if not used for AAA games or heavy chore projects.
 After that, it supports up to 64 GB DDR4 2666 MHz dual-channel RAM with max memory bandwidth at 41 GB/s.

 Get a 95 watt PSU along with a motherboard that supports Intel 300 Series chipsets in order to control your flights daily.
 Furthermore, it lacks PCIe 4.0 support, which may delay the high-speed transfer of data from the graphics card.